masm11/contextplayer/README_en.md

 This app is an audio player for Android smartphones.

-There are many player apps with "Playlists", but most of those can't restore the paused position.
+There are many player apps with "Playlists", but most of them can't restore the paused position.

-Also, I use folder structure as playlists, and I want for players to play in order of path.
-But there are few such ones.
+Also, I use folder structure as playlists, and I want for player apps to play in order of path.
+But there are few such apps.

 There is such a player, which is named "Music Folder Player" (de.zorillasoft.musicfolderplayer), but it can't play files in subdirectories recursively.